Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: Results

-We have tried to follow the suggestion in Ref.~\cite{Khemani2016} to increase the efficiency by computing only a selection of MPS tensors in the local DMRG optimization step, but found poor or no convergence to the desired excitations in this case.
-We are, therefore, limited to simulations of skyrmion excitations with a maximum bond dimension of $\chi_{\rm max}=16$.
-Despite this limitation, we find finite-$\chi$ states with a compatible scaling towards eigenstates of the chiral Hamiltonian in \cref{fig:energy_crossing}$(b)$.
-Skyrmion (antiskyrmion) states are numerically accessible for $\alpha > 0$ ($\alpha<0$), but convergence to higher excitations is found only in a narrow window near zero.
-In the case $0<\alpha\leq1$, the skyrmion state $\ket{\psi_{\rm sk}}$ always has a lower energy than the antiskyrmion state $\ket{\psi_{\rm ask}}$ and vice versa for $-1 \leq \alpha < 0$ (see Fig.~1 in the Supplemental Material~\cite{Suppl}).
+Skyrmion states can be found as excitations above the saturated state, for which we choose $B=0.6B_\mathrm{D}$.
+Excitations can be simulated via the DMRG-X method~\cite{Khemani2016}, which targets energy eigenstates that maximize fidelity to an initial state.
+To target quantum (anti)skyrmion states, we start from classical (anti)skyrmion product states, more closely inspected in \cref{sec:prod_states}.
+The standard DMRG-X algorithm scales with the bond dimension $\chi$ as $\chi^6$, and is therefore much more demanding than the standard DMRG algorithm used to approximate ground states, which instead scales with $\chi^3$~\cite{White1992}.
+The energy spread $\braket{(\hat H - E)^2}$, evaluated for the converged DMRG-X states, signals that the quality of the approximation depends on the bond dimension $\chi$ [see \cref{fig:cross_spread}(b,c)] and reaches sufficient precision for $\chi_{\rm max} = 16$.
+Skyrmion (antiskyrmion) states are numerically accessible for $\alpha > 0$ ($\alpha<0$), but convergence to antiskyrmion (skyrmion) excitations is found only in a narrow window near zero.
+In the case $0<\alpha\leq1$, the skyrmion state $\ket{\psi_{\rm sk}}$ always has a lower energy than the antiskyrmion state $\ket{\psi_{\rm ask}}$ and vice versa for $-1 \leq \alpha < 0$ [see \cref{fig:cross_spread}(a)].
 This necessarily leads to a level crossing of the two states at $\alpha = 0$, where the energies of the skyrmion and antiskyrmion states are equal.
 The existence of a crossing can also be understood from the following symmetry arguments.
 Consider the complex conjugation operator $\hat{K}$.
 The Hamiltonian is an operator-valued function of $\alpha$ satisfying $\hat{K}\hat{H}(\alpha)\hat{K}=\hat{H}(-\alpha)$.
-Therefore, the unitary operator $\hat K$ effectively inverts the sign of $\alpha$ in the Hamiltonian and maps the skyrmion eigenstates for $\alpha > 0$ to antiskyrmion eigenstates for $\alpha < 0$.
-At $\alpha = 0$, the Hamiltonian commutes with $\hat K$ and protects the (at least) twofold degeneracy.
-Using a degenerate skyrmion state $\ket{\psi_{\rm sk}}$, the general state is an arbitrary superposition,
+Therefore, the anti-unitary operator $\hat K$ effectively inverts the sign of $\alpha$ in the Hamiltonian and maps the skyrmion eigenstates for $\alpha$ to antiskyrmion eigenstates for $-\alpha$.
+At $\alpha = 0$, the Hamiltonian is real; therefore, it commutes with $\hat K$, which protects a twofold degeneracy.
+The general state is an arbitrary superposition, i.e.